 The mustached tuxedo is infamously called the “kitler”, while another variation, with white around the chin and nose, is called the masked tuxedo’.

 Their lifespan is 10-15 years

 Other fun names for tuxedos include Charlie Chaplin, Panda, Peppy le Pew, Tuxxy, Domino, Oreo, Felix, Sylvester, and Boots.
-Tuxedo cats are outstanding and they will alway portray traits
+Tuxedo cats are outstanding and they will always have a friendly character.

 Tuxedos are without a doubt completely distinct from other black and white cat types.
 How rare are tuxedo cats?
-Well, they are pretty hard to find so if you haven’t come across Tuxedo cats and you find one, kindly observe the above features.
+Well, they are pretty hard to find so if you haven’t come across Tuxedo cats and you find one, savour the moment!